buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_ConstructionAdministration.md

+# Pset_ConstructionAdministration

 Properties for Construction Administration.
 Often used for facility and asset management.
 <!-- end of short definition -->